talatkuyuk/nextjs-nmrc-import-in-mdx/README.md

 Nodejs runtime is supported in the middlewares as of `next@15.2.0-canary.40` thanks to experimental config `nodeMiddleware` in the next config and `{runtime: "nodejs"}` in the middleware.

 Hence, `middleware.ts` in the project can serve assets placed in a different directory other than public directory.

+> [!WARNING]
+> The middleware works perfect in development/production mode in local; and can serve the static assets other than public.
+>
+> But, when deploy to the vercel, the middleware didn't work _(TO BE FIXED)_, I don't know the reason.
+To see the living web site [click here](https://next15-import-in-mdx.vercel.app/)

 ### Employ two `recma` plugins